osg-htc/docs/docs/compute-element/htcondor-ce-overview.md

 The Hosted CE is intended for small sites or as an introduction to providing capacity to collaborations.
 OSG staff configure and maintain an HTCondor-CE on behalf of the site.
 The Hosted CE is a special configuration of HTCondor-CE that can submit jobs to a remote cluster over SSH.
-It provides a simple starting point for opportunistic resource owners that want to start contributing to collaborations with minimal effort: an organization will be able to accept CE jobs by allowing SSH access to a login node in their cluster.
+It provides a simple starting point for opportunistic resource owners that want to start contributing capacity with minimal effort: an organization will be able to accept CE jobs by allowing SSH access to a login node in their cluster.

 If your site intends to run over 10,000 concurrent CE jobs, you will need to host your own